Types of Herbal Tea: A Comprehensive Guide to all Herbal Tea Varieties

 Rooibos: The Red Bush Alternative

 Rooibos tea stands out as a unique caffeine-free option from South Africa’s Cederberg region.
-This rich red brew offers more than just a tasty drink – it packs anti-inflammatory properties and essential minerals your body needs.
+This rich red brew captivates with its naturally sweet, vanilla-like notes and smooth finish.

 Unlike true teas from the Camellia sinensis plant, rooibos comes from the Aspalathus linearis bush, giving it a distinct earthy-sweet flavor profile that many tea lovers enjoy.